dubersfeld/dijkstra-step/README.md

 # dijkstra-step
-Java based step-by-step demonstration of the Dijkstra algorithm applied to build a Shortest Paths Tree on a strongly connected directed graph

 I present here a Java based demonstration of the Dijkstra algorithm that builds a Shortest Paths Tree on a given weighted directed graph.

 The graph is strongly connected.
 This is of course not a requirement for using the Dijkstra algorithm, only a convenience choice that makes the demonstration easier because the source is connected to any vertex.